hashicorp/nomad/plugins/device/cmd/example/README.md

-This package provides an example implementation of a device plugin forn reference.
+This package provides an example implementation of a device plugin for reference.

 # Behavior